 Davide Zoccolan, Ph.D.
 (Scuola Internazionale Superiore di Studi Avanzati)

-Visual cortical processing in autism: Perceptual and neurophysiological alterations in a rat model of autism spectrum disorder
+Visual, perceptual and neurophysiological alterations in an Scn2a knockout rat model of autism

 - SFARI workshop explores the use of rat models in autism research